This topic outlines the payment options available for FTB. It covers:

 The FTB supplements can only be paid to individuals.
 This means FTB supplements are not available to ACOs.

 Note: If an individual (and their partner if they have one) fail to lodge a tax return by the end of the income year (first lodgement year) following the year of entitlement, then they are no longer entitled to FTB for the relevant income year and any FTB paid for that year will be raised as a debt.
-This also applies to those who are not required to lodge but who do not notify the FAO of this fact.
+This also applies to those who are not required to lodge but who do not notify Centrelink of this fact.

 Act reference: FAAct Schedule 1 clause 38A Rate of FTB Part A supplement, Schedule 1 clause 31A Rate of FTB Part B supplement, section 61A FTB Part A supplement to be disregarded unless health check requirement satisfied, section 61B FTB Part A supplement to be disregarded unless immunisation requirements satisfied

-FA(Admin)Act section 10(4) Claim must be accompanied by instalment claim in some circumstances…, section 28 Variation of instalment and past period entitlement determinations where income tax return not lodged, section 32A FTB Part A supplement and FTB Part B supplement to be disregarded unless and until individual has satisfied the FTB reconciliation conditions
+FA(Admin)Act section 10(3) to 10(4) Claim must be accompanied by instalment claim in some circumstances…, section 28 Variation of instalment and past period entitlement determinations where income tax return not lodged, section 32A FTB Part A supplement and FTB Part B supplement to be disregarded unless and until individual has satisfied the FTB reconciliation conditions

 Policy reference: FA Guide 4.2 Claims for FTB